ChaofanTao/Autoregressive-Models-in-Vision-Survey/README.md

 ## 📣 Update News

+`[2025-10-10]` ⏸️ After a year of rapid progress in autoregressive visual generation, two clear trends now define the field: **unified multimodal models** and **autoregressive diffusion-forcing video generation**.
+Our current repository categories no longer capture this evolving landscape, so we’re moving to maintenance mode and **pausing proactive updates as of today**.
+The repo remains available as a reference, and **targeted PRs are welcome** (additions, corrections, or reorganizations aligned with these trends).
+Thanks for your support! 🙏

 `[2025-05-31]` 🔥 Our survey has been revised in [arXiv](https://arxiv.org/abs/2411.05902)!
 The revised paper streamlines content and enhances discussions on:
    - Continuous autoregressive methods
    - Computational costs